 You have our sympathies.
 This has to be a very difficult time to be a University president, especially at the world-renowned institution that is xxx.
 We follow with interest and sympathy the fight for racial justice being pursued on campus.
 We have also been keeping tabs on the University’s approach to the coronavirus.

-You see, until “month, year” our child was a student there.
-She left shortly after the start of her xx year.
+You see, until “month, year” our child was a student at xxx.
+She left shortly after the start of her Junior year.
 Her life was subsumed by mental health issues and trans ideology.
 If you think your university has bypassed the other large controversy swirling now, trans-ideology, we are here to tell you, you are mistaken.

 We won’t inundate you with the sad details of our daughter’s experience with both the University and the University Healthcare system.
 We only suggest that you ask some hard questions of your administration and the healthcare system starting with:

-What is the reason for the exponential increase in young women desiring to transition?
+What is the reason for the exponential increase in the number of young women identifying as “trans”?

-If there was a change of this magnitude in any other health phenomenon (decrease in cancer rate, increase in diabetes, you name it) wouldn’t be there a desire to investigate and understand the cause?
+If there was a change of this magnitude in any other health phenomenon (decrease in cancer rate, increase in diabetes) wouldn’t there be a desire to investigate and understand the cause?
 Especially before treatment begins?

 What long term studies are there on the efficacy of cross hormone therapy?